Types of cheese: Brined

 Brined or pickled cheese is matured in a solution of brine in an airtight or semi-permeable container.
-This process gives the cheese good stability, inhibiting bacterial growth even in hot countries.
+This process gives the cheese good stability, inhibiting bacterial growth even in hot environments.
 Brined cheeses may be soft or hard, varying in moisture content, and in color and flavor, according to the type of milk used.
 All will be rindless, and generally taste clean, salty and acidic when fresh, developing some piquancy when aged, and most will be white.
 Varieties of brined cheese include bryndza, feta, halloumi, sirene, and telemea.
 Brined cheese is the main type of cheese produced and eaten in the Middle East and Mediterranean areas.

 Processed

 Processed cheese is made from traditional cheese and emulsifying salts, often with the addition of milk, more salt, preservatives, and food coloring.
 Its texture is consistent, and it melts smoothly.
 It is sold packaged and either pre-sliced or unsliced, in several varieties.
 Some are sold as sausage-like logs and chipolatas (mostly in Germany and the US), and some are molded into the shape of animals and objects.
-It is also available as "Easy Cheese", a product distributed by Mondelez International, that is packaged in aerosol cans and available in some countries.

 Some, if not most, varieties of processed cheese are made using a combination of real cheese waste (which is steam-cleaned, boiled and further processed), whey powders, and various mixtures of vegetable oils, palm oils or fats.
-Some processed-cheese slices contain as little as two to six percent cheese; some have smoke flavours added.
+Processed cheese is constituted with other ingredients such as milk proteins, emulsifiers, and flavorings; meaning the cheese content may be significantly less than 100%.
+The US Food and Drug Administration stipulates that a food product must contain at least 51% of actual cheese content to be labelled as a cheese.